Ashurst, Hampshire: Education

 There are two schools in Ashurst, Foxhills Infant School and Foxhills Junior School.
 Foxhills Infant School teaches pupils between the ages of four and seven and as of May 2011 had in total 210 pupils on roll.
 It shares its grounds with Foxhills Junior School, where many of the Infant School pupils progress onto.
 The Junior School was opened as a middle school in September 1977 when the buildings and facilities of the original Junior School, which had been established ten years previously, were substantially enlarged and extended to provide for the 8–12 middle school age range.
 In 1993, it became a Junior School once again taking in children aged between 7 and 11.
 The school had around 332 children on roll in September 2010 and the current Headteacher is Andrew Shore.
 The majority of pupils come from the neighbouring Foxhills Infants School, Eling Infants School or Hazelwood First School.
 In its most recent Ofsted inspection report in 2010, it received a Grade 2 (good).

 Both schools enjoy a 16-acre site with large playgrounds and many resources, including a 6-acre nature reserve with a pond.
 The reserve, during the last few years, has benefited from a £22K grant from the Millennium Heritage Fund which allowed construction paths and access routes for year-round use.
 The whole school building area is protected by CCTV and a private patrol company.

 Also on the same site is Ashurst Pre-School that currently takes 86 children from two years nine months to five years on roll.

 During secondary school, most children enroll in Hounsdown, two villages across in Totton.

 Transport links

-Ashurst is well served by transport links, the largest being the Ashurst railway station, run by South West Trains.
-The line runs from London Waterloo to Weymouth.
+Ashurst is well served by transport links, the largest being the Ashurst railway station, with services operated by South Western Railway.
+The station is on the South West Main Line from London Waterloo to Weymouth.
 Ashurst is also on the Bluestar 6 Bus Route (recently replacing the Wilts and Dorset's 56/56A route) that runs from Lymington to Southampton.